-Only participants in Group 5 will attend this visit, at which they will have a blood sample taken.
+Only participants in Group 5 (who have received a vaccination at the fourth visit) will attend this visit, at which they will have a blood sample taken.
 We will review your child's diary entries and we will also enquire about any significant medical problems your child has experienced since their last visit.

-12. What should my child avoid during the study?
+What should my child avoid during the study?